xferguson/wordhierarchy/README.md

 ## Structure

-To simplify the data schema, I have used nested arrays and objects such that a word is an object with key `word` is a string and key `children` is an array of word objects, or null if empty. `key = wordText` and `attribute == ArrayOfWordObjects` as follows:
+To simplify the data schema, I have used nested arrays and objects such that a word is an object with key `word` is a string and key `children` is an array of word objects, or null if empty. `word == wordText` and `children == ArrayOfWordObjects` as follows:

 `````
 data = [